kartiksahni/Data-Science/README.md

-# Data-Science
+# Data Science Projects

-Code &amp; Projects related to Data Science
+This repository contains a collection of Jupyter notebooks for various Data Science projects.
+Each project focuses on different aspects of data analysis, machine learning, and visualization.